 The LGBT Community Center of the Desert (aka “The Center”)

-MISSION: Creating vibrant community by enriching the lives of LGBT people.
+MISSION: Creating vibrant community by helping LGBT people along their way.

 VISION: Thriving lesbian, gay,bisexual and transgender people, living authentically in support inclusive communities.

 The Center creates a vibrant community by helping LGBTQ people along their way, in Coachella Valley and visitors of all ages, totaling nearly 56,000 client visits annually.
 A thriving, community-based organization, The Center provides a safe and supportive environment for members to enjoy wellness, educational, support and social programming through such programs as The Scott Hines Mental Health Clinic @ The Center (over 2,000 clinical appointments annually), transgender therapy groups, a partnership with Palm Springs Unified School District to offer The Center’s Suicide Prevention and Anti-Bullying curriculum to every ninth-grade student in the district (nearly 2,000 students), public school counseling, The Community Food Bank @ The Center (serving annually over 16,000 family members from ages 1 through 55+), extensive social and recreational offerings, the David Bohnett CyberCenter (a free computer and internet center), a growing volunteer program, and special events in the community.
 It is the only LGBT non-profit community center in Eastern Riverside County.
 The Center receives broad support from across our desert communities, which includes local municipalities, foundation grants, individual and business memberships, special events, and gifts from its friends in the Coachella Valley who support the LGBT community.
 Several programs provide critical social interaction opportunities for members of the LGBT community who are alone, isolated, and for many, living at or below the poverty level.